titogithub123/PyBer_Analysis/README.md

  #### Total Fares by City Type
 ![image](https://user-images.githubusercontent.com/93171738/149020762-196e1a28-9176-4cb3-ba54-89f031e44971.png)
-V. Isualize also wanted us to make a bar graph to get a visual representation of the Total Fares for Each Week by City Type.
-You can see our graph below.
-Furthermore, the image line graph above shows us the total weekly
+Additionali, V. Isualize also wanted us to make a bar graph to get a visual representation of the Total Fares for Each Week by City Type.
+You can see our graph in the image above.
+As is made evident by our graph the highest number of weekly totals is in the urban section of town.
+This should come as no surprise as there are more people concentrated in the urban centers than in suburban or rural areas